wqking/metapp/doc/tutorial/tutorial_metaclass.md

 };
 ```

 Declare meta type for MyClass::MyEnum,
-it is used when declaring meta type for MyClass
+it is used when declaring meta type for MyClass.

 ```c++
 template <>